taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 ### Hands On: Redux Standalone

 You know about all the basics in Redux now.
 A view dispatches an action on the store, the action passes all reducers and gets reduced by reducers that care about it.
 The store saves the new state object.
-Finally a listener updates the view with the new state.
+Finally, a listener updates the view with the new state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

 Let's apply these learnings.
-You can either use your an own project where you have JavaScript, JavaScript ES6 features enabled and Redux at your disposal.
+You can either use your own project where you have JavaScript, JavaScript ES6 features enabled and Redux at your disposal.
 Or you can open up the following JS Bin: [Redux Playground](https://jsbin.com/zukogaj/2/edit?html,js,console).

-Let's apply together the learnings about actions, reducers and the store from the last chapter.
-First, you can define your reducer that deals with adding and toggling todo items.
+Let's apply the learnings about actions, reducers, and the store from the last chapter together.
+First, you can define your reducer that deals with adding and toggling todo items:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~